-The following table contains State-mandated training requirements and other professional development activities that were completed by each Board member.
-When the Illinois Association of School Boards (IASB) provided the training, the acronym "IASB" follows the listed activity.
+The following table contains mandatory and non-mandatory training and development activities that were completed by each Board member.
+When the training was provided by the Illinois Association of School Boards, the acronym "IASB" follows the listed activity.

-Name Development and Training Activity and Provider Date Compotherwise n
+Name Development and Training Activity and Provider Date Com otherwise r

-IASB is a voluntary organization of local boards of education dedicated to strengthening the Illinois public schools through local citizen control.
+The Illinois Association of School Boards (IASB) is a voluntary organization of local boards of education dedicated to strengthening the Illinois public schools through local citizen control.
 Although not a part of State government, IASB is organized by member school boards as a private not-for-profit corporation under authority granted by Article 23 of the School Code.
 The mission of the IASB is excellence in local school governance in support of quality public education.